Command Line Interface

 eslint --no-eslintrc file.js

 This option allows you to specify an additional configuration file for ESLint (see Configuring ESLint for more).

 package.json files are also used for configuration (i.e.,

 --no-eslintrc was not specified), the configurations will be merged.
 Options from this configuration file have precedence over the options from

 This option enables specific environments.
-Details about the global variables defined by each environment are available on the configuration documentation.
+Details about the global variables defined by each environment are available on the Specifying Environments documentation.
 This option only enables environments; it does not disable environments set in other configuration files.
 To specify multiple environments, separate them using commas, or use the option multiple times.

 eslint --env browser,node file.js eslint --env browser --env node file.js

 This option allows you to specify which file extensions ESLint will use when searching for target files in the directories you specify.
 By default, ESLint lints